MohammadAliiiii/prototype-pre-phase-A/README.md

-### Construction of Your Little PhoneSat
+### Construction:

-Your PhoneSat is basically a **small satellite prototype built around a microcontroller and sensors**, using:
+This PhoneSat is basically a **small satellite prototype built around a microcontroller and sensors**, using:

 * **Microcontroller:** Arduino (UNO or similar) acts as the “brain” to read sensor data and control outputs.
 * **Sensors:** Temperature, light, orientation (tilt), solar voltage, and battery voltage sensors connected to analog input pins (A0 to A5).
 These provide environmental data crucial for a satellite's health and function.